Armenian religion in Cyprus: Halevga

-Of great importance is Saint Makarios’ [Սուրբ Մակար (Sourp Magar)] monastery [Մակարավանք (Magaravank), also known as Αρμενομονάστηρο (Greek), Ermeni Manastırı (Turkish) and Armenian Monastery (English)], located within Plataniotissa forest near Turkish-occupied Halevga, on the Pentadhaktylos mountain range - at a height of 530 m.
-Its vast land (about 8.500 donums), extending up to the coast, included around 30.000 olive and carob trees, whose exploitation was the main source of income for the Armenian Prelature of Cyprus until 1974.
-The monastery was originally established by Copts circa 1000 AD on a location at which Saint Macarius is said to have been an ascetic; his icon was believed to be miraculous and, until the early 20th century, the Armenian residents of the region - some of whom had found shelter after the Hamidian massacres (1894-1896) - believed they could hear the Saint galloping with his horse at night.
+The Sourp Magar Monastery is located within the Plataniotissa forest near Halevga, in the Kyrenia Mountains at a height of 530 m.
+Its vast land (about 8,500 donums), extending up to the coast, included around 30,000 olive and carob trees, whose exploitation was the main source of income for the Armenian Prelature of Cyprus until 1974.
+The monastery was originally established by Copts c.
+1000 at a location in which Saint Macarius is said to have been an ascetic; his icon was believed to be miraculous and, until the early 20th century, the Armenian residents of the region – some of whom had found shelter after the Hamidian massacres (1894–1897) – believed they could hear the Saint galloping with his horse at night.

 The monastery passed into the hands of the Armenians sometime before 1425.
-During the Latin Era, its monks were known for their strict diet, while during the Ottoman Era it was known as the Blue Monastery (Armenian: Կապոյտ Վանք/Կէօք Մանասթըր, Turkish: Mavi Manastır, Greek: Κυανούν Μοναστήρι), from the colour of its doors and window blinds.
+During the Latin era, its monks were known for their strict diet, while during the Ottoman era it was known as the Blue Monastery, from the colour of its doors and window blinds.
 For centuries, it had been a popular place of pilgrimage for Armenians and non-Armenians alike, a way station for pilgrims en route to the Holy Land, as well as a place of recuperation and rest for Armenian Catholicoi and clergymen from Cilicia and Jerusalem (it was the favourite holiday resort for Catholicos Sahag II, who used to ride his horse around its vast lands).
-Amongst its guests was Abbot Mekhitar of Sebaste, who spent some time there in 1695 on his way to Rome, as well as Hovsep Shishmanian (Dzerents), who - inspired by the visible outline of the distant Taurus mountains, in 1875 - he wrote the historical novel Toros Levoni, set in the times of the Armenian Kingdom of Cilicia; according to tradition, in 1140 prince Thoros II took refuge here to escape from his persecutors.
+Amongst its guests was Abbot Mkhitar Sebastatsi, who spent some time there in 1695 on his way to Rome, as well as Tserents, who – inspired by the visible outline of the distant Taurus Mountains, in 1875 – wrote the historical novel Toros Levoni, set in the times of the Armenian Kingdom of Cilicia; according to tradition, in 1140 prince Thoros II took refuge here to escape from his persecutors.